blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi.kanban.getTransactionFromBlock(blockHashOrNumber, indexNumber)
 ```
+Returns a transaction based on a block hash or number and the transactions index position.
 #### Parameters
  - <b>blockHashOrNumber</b> - String|Number - The hash or block number of the block containing the transaction
  - <b>indexNumber</b> - Number - The index of the transaction within the block